TameshwarNirmalkar/AngularBeta13/README.md

 * `npm i superstatic` for superstatic.
 * `bower install` for bower dependencies for static css and js library.

-## Play
+## Start

 After completing installation type in your favorite shell:

-* `gulp` to start a "app" in a new browser window.
+* `gulp` to start an "app" in a new browser window.
 App files are observed and will be re-transpiled on each change.